Brevard Zoo

 The Brevard Zoo is a nonprofit zoological organization accredited by the Association of Zoos and Aquariums, and is located on 75-acres (30 ha) of land in Melbourne, Florida.

 The zoo is currently home to more than 900 animals that represent over 170 species from five continents (including the state of Florida).

-The zoo is also famous for its unique variety of animal feedings, kayak tours, behind-the-scenes experiences, and the TreeTop Trek (an aerial ropes course); with some offerings being offered nowhere else in the country.
+The zoo features animal feedings, kayak tours, behind-the-scenes experiences, and the TreeTop Trek (an aerial ropes course).

 Among other special events, the zoo has also featured travelling dinosaur exhibits several times over the years, which includes "Dinosaurs are Back", which ran from November 2017 to April 2018.

 Currently, the zoo is divided into five major areas.
 Expedition Africa, Lands of Change: Australia and Beyond, Wild Florida, Rainforest Revealed, and Paws On; and a smaller one-off walking trail (Treasures of the Caribbean).
 All of these areas are accessed off of the main loop that encircles a large pond for Chilean flamingos.

 History

 In 1986, the East Coast Zoological Society of Florida, Inc. (ECZS) formed.
 One of their goals was to build a zoo for Brevard County to "serve as a conversation hub where people could gather to learn about animals and nature.
 A place to escape from the manmade world and reconnect with the diversity of the life with which we share this planet."
 In 1992, construction of the zoo began, with over 16,000 people coming together to help build the zoo.
 The Brevard Zoo claims to have had "The World's Largest Volunteer Community Build".
 Brevard Zoo celebrated its grand opening on March 26, 1994.

 A record 328,973 visitors attended in 2007.
 This included 175,046 paid daily guests.
 The others included reciprocal members of other zoos, and annual members.
 The zoo has an annual budget of $5 million most of which is earned and not raised through fundraising or grants.

 In October 2012, one of the southern white rhinos from this zoo was transferred to Alabama's Birmingham Zoo to take part in a breeding program with its two female southern white rhinos.
 In 2014, the black-throated monitor died.
 It was donated to the zoo when it was two years old in 2005.
 In 2017, the zoo renovated the original Australia-Asia exhibit and reopened the area as "Lands of Change: Australia and Beyond".